nax3t/surf-shop/README.md

-# Review Delete
+# Restrict One Review Per User, Per Post

-- Create a delete button with a form in the post show view
-- Update the delete route with isReviewAuthor middleware and reviewDestroy method
-- In reviewDestroy method:
-	- Find post by id and update to pull reviews with matching review_id
-	- find review by id and remove
+- Populate reviews on post in reviewCreate method (in reviews controller)
+- Filter post.reviews by author to see if logged in user has already reviewed the post
+- Assign hasReviewed to filtered array's length
-	- flash success
+- If hasReviewed is true, then flash error and redirect
-	- redirect to back to post show
+- Otherwise, create review, add to post.reviews, save post, flash success, and redirect